RetailMeNot/TestRailSDK/Migration and New Features Guide v1.1.md

-# Upgrade guide for TestRailsSDK 1.1
+# Upgrade guide for migration from TestRailSDK <0.9 and below to TestRailSDK 1.1 and above
+Please do NOT use versions below 1.1.6!
+Certain methods had bugs with them that were fixed.

 ## Test Cases
 ### Get Test Cases: